axis-ve/AgentVault/README.md

 ## Security Notes
 - Private keys are encrypted with a Fernet key provided via `ENCRYPT_KEY`.
 - Only public wallet info is injected into context; resource output is sanitized.
+- Keystore export is preferred for backups; plaintext export is gated behind envs `AGENTVAULT_ALLOW_PLAINTEXT_EXPORT=1` and `AGENTVAULT_EXPORT_CODE`.
+- Wallet generation uses cryptographic randomness; addresses are checked for in-process uniqueness to prevent reuse.

 ## Development
 - Run tests: `pytest -q`